kylemanna/blog.kylemanna.com/_posts/2016-10-16-android-aosp-docker-image-for-nougat.md

 Took some time this weekend to build update my Android AOSP Docker image to build stock Android AOSP Nougat ROM.
 No major changes were necessary.
 I did update to Ubuntu 16.04 and dropped the external OpenJDK dependencies and use the packages available from the Ubuntu repositories.

 The build is now slightly simpler.

+Latest source is on [GitHub](https://github.com/kylemanna/docker-aosp) and latest image is on [Docker Hub](https://hub.docker.com/r/kylemanna/aosp/).

 ## Test Drive Building Android Nougat ROM